Easy tips for relocating to Burley, Idaho

 - Flashlight, light bulbs, hammer

 Finish up.
 Before leaving your old home, check every room, closet and cabinet one last time, the cabinet over the fridge is famous for having stuff forgotten!
 Make sure everything is loaded.
 Leave a note with your new address in the house so future occupants can forward any stray mail.

 Get connected.
 Check to see if your mail is making it to your new address or pick up any mail being held.

 Fill out the paperwork.
 Get a new driver's license and new tags for your automobile.
 And don't forget to register to vote.
 In many states, you can do this when you get your new license.

 Make yourself at home.
 The final step to relocating is to enjoy yourself and to make yourself at home.
-We are looking forward to finding you the perfect Heyburn, Idaho, home for you!
-Contact us today for more information, or if you have any questions.
+We are looking forward to meeting you and helping you learn just how many opportunites and experiences there are in this fantastic community!!
+Contact us today to send you more information, or for any questions.